AXXIAR/Axxiar/README.md

 ### I'm currently working on :
 - A simple python [discord bot]('https://github.com/Hypermario/TUMO-bot')
 - Programming a little game on Roblox Studio using lua
-- A little Image Editor in python
+- A small Image Editor in python
 - Finding new small projects to improve my knowledge and learn lots of new things.

 ### You can find me here :